colorado

 Yellowstone national park

-Though not known for its mountains, Yellowstone National Park is located squarely in the North American Rocky Mountain corridor and contains one of the largest collection of geothermal features (hot springs, fumaroles, geysers, and mud pots) in the world.
-These estimated 10,000 features are powered by their position under the Yellowstone hotspot, which is itself under the massive Yellowstone caldera - a supervolcano, that if erupted, would be one of the largest in the world.
-The park is a wonderland of colors, shapes, and smells; not to mention the huge collection of animals that call this park home.
+Though not known for its mountains, Yellowstone National Park is located squarely in the North American Rocky Mountain corridor and contains one of the largest collections of geothermal features (hot springs, fumaroles, geysers, and mud pots) in the world.
+These estimated 10,000 features are powered by their position over the Yellowstone hotspot, which lies beneath the massive Yellowstone caldera—a supervolcano that, if it erupted, would be one of the largest in the world.
+The park is a wonderland of colors, shapes, and smells, not to mention the huge collection of animals that call this park home.

 Old Faithful, Yellowstone National Park, Wyoming